jherax/js-utils/README.md

 ```

 ### jQuery.fnCenter (options)
 Centers an element relative to another.
-If no arguments or the <code>of</code> property is not set, matching elements are placed in the center of screen *(with position:fixed)*<br>
+If no arguments or the <code>of</code> property is not set, matching elements are&nbsp;placed in the center of screen *(with position: fixed)*<br>
 **Returns** `jQuery`
 ```javascript
   // positioning at the center of screen